 Gedakina co-organizes and supports Community Activities and Events, including:

-Passmaquoddy Ancestor Paddle – an annual community paddle from Indian Township to Pleasant Point reservations in Maine.
-In 2015 Gedakina’s role transitioned from being a partner, to leading this critically important event due to tribal politics.
+Passamaquoddy Ancestor Paddle – an annual community paddle from Indian Township to Pleasant Point reservations in Maine.
+In 2015 Gedakina’s role transitioned from being a partner to leading this critically important event due to tribal politics.

-Wabanaki Spring Social – 2017 will represent the 20th year of the largest community social gathering in Maine for Wabanaki people, co-led by Gedakina and Wabanaki Health & Wellness.
-Gedakina cofounders and Guiding Council members helped create this important community event as a way to check in on community members, especially Elders, after Maine’s hard winters, and as a way to support cultural continuance for Wabanaki people from New England, southern Quebec and the Atlantic Provinces.
+Wabanaki Spring Social – 2021 will represent the 24th year of the largest community social gathering in Maine for Wabanaki people, co-led by Gedakina and Wabanaki Health & Wellness.
+Gedakina cofounders and Guiding Council members helped create this important community event to check in on community members, especially Elders, after Maine’s hard winters and as a way to support cultural continuance for Wabanaki people from New England, southern Quebec, and the Atlantic Provinces.
 Over 750 community members attend annually.

-Additionally, Gedakina regularly collaborates with community-based organizations, social justice centers, colleges and universities on educational and awareness building events, including discussion panels, symposia, speakers and films.
-Recently we co-sponsored RISE UP! spoken word events, the Sing Our River Red (SORR) exhibit, panels on Decolonization, Environmental Justice, and Place-based History, as well as presentations by Indigenous academic and community scholars.
-In spring 2016 we will be collaborating on a TEK symposium with Amherst College and Five College Native and Indigenous Studies.
+Additionally, Gedakina collaborates with community-based organizations, social justice centers, colleges, and universities on educational and awareness-building events, including discussion panels, symposia, speakers, and films.
+Recently we co-sponsored panels on Decolonization, Environmental Justice, and Place-based History, as well as presentations by Indigenous academic and community scholars.